Salt & Wind Travel

 For Relaxation: Thermal Baths “Terme di Sirmione”

-For Exploration: Boat The Lake
+For Exploration: Boat on The Lake

 For Exploration: Wine Tasting

 There are some lesser-known but very much worth your time wine regions nearby.
 Within an hour, you could sip white wines of the Lugana DOC or even head north to the historic reds of Valpolicella.
-If you’re willing to make a full-day trip, you could even drive to Trento or to Franciacorta to try premium sparkling wine.
+If you’re willing to make a full-day trip, you could even drive to Trento or Franciacorta to try premium sparkling wine.
 Of course, if you need help arranging that, we’re here to help!

 For Exploration: Day Trips

-Its location on the shores of Lake Garda means that you could make many a day trip from Sirmione.
-To the west, you could head to the walled city of Bergamo (we love the local shops there!) or head into storied Verona for an opera.
-It’s worth it to circumvent the lake by ferry or car to see the nearby towns like Saló, Bardolino, and Lazise.
-If you have kids in tow, you’ll want to visit the beloved amusement park, Gardaland, and its aquarium.
+Its location on the shores of Lake Garda means that you could make many a day trip, even beyond the lake.
+To the west, you could head to the under-appreciated town of Brescia or the walled city of Bergamo (we love the local boutiques there!) or head into storied Verona for an opera.

 Where To Eat In Sirmione